Patsy Cline's Golden Hits

 Patsy Cline's Golden Hits is a 1962 compilation album that consisted of material recorded by country music singer Patsy Cline.

-One of only two compilation albums released during Cline's lifetime, Patsy Cline's Golden Hits consisted of some tracks recorded by Cline under her first record label, Four Star.
+One of only two compilation albums released during Cline's lifetime, Patsy Cline's Golden Hits consisted of some tracks recorded by Cline under her first record label, 4 Star Records.
 It included her 1957 hit, "Walkin' After Midnight", and other lesser-known singles that were released, such as "I Don't Wanta", "Three Cigarettes (In an Ashtray)", and "I Can See an Angel".
 It was released by Everest Records and has not been reissued since its initial release in 1962.
 The exact month and day of its release is unknown.

 The cover design for the album was designed by the Francis & Monahan Inc. and the liner notes were written by Lee Zhito.